cooljoseph1/MLSS-Homework/Week 1/We Need to Talk About AI Notes.md

 ## Discussion Questions
 -   Find one claim made in the movie, and try to investigate it further.
 What did you find?
+Claim:  Whoever gets first to market with an AI will rule the world.
+Question this makes me ask:  Why aren't governments funding AI like nuclear weapons?
+Or ar they?
-I'm investigating how much governments are spending on AI research, and where that money is going.
+I'm investigating **how much governments are spending on AI research, and where that money is going**.

 -   What did you find most compelling about the movie?